 When you take these medicines, you will need regular blood tests to check how well your kidneys are working and measure your potassium levels.

 Coumadin (Warfarin) is recommended for people with heart failure who have a higher risk for blood clots.
 You will need to have extra blood tests to make sure your dose is correct.
 You may also need to make changes to your diet.

 Drugs used less commonly for heart failure include:

 - Digoxin to help increase the heart's pumping strength and slow the heart rate.

 - Hydralazine and nitrates to open up arteries and help the heart muscle pump better.
 These drugs are mainly used by people who are unable to tolerate ACE inhibitors and angiotensin receptor blockers.

 - Calcium channel blockers to control blood pressure or angina (chest pain) from coronary artery disease (CAD).

 Statins and other cholesterol-lowering drugs are used when needed.

-Antiarrhythmic medicines are sometimes used by heart failure patients who have abnormal heart rhythms.
+Antiarrhythmic medicines are sometimes used by heart failure people who have abnormal heart rhythms.
 One such drug is amiodarone.

-A new medicine, Ivabradine (Corlanor), acts to lower the heart rate and may help people with heart failure by reducing the hearts' workload.
+Another medicine, Ivabradine (Corlanor), acts to lower the heart rate and may help people with heart failure by reducing the heart's workload.